-- c.
-Window signs may be placed on any window in addition to other permitted signs.
-However, the outline area of said signs, whether temporary or permanent, shall occupy no more than forty percent (40%) of the outline area of any window on the ground or first floor level of the building and no more than twenty percent (20%) of any window on any other level of the building.
-A sign permit shall not be required for any window sign. - d.
+- Each hospital, public park and recreation facility, school, library, auditorium, or other similar institutional use, shall have no more than one (1) attached identification sign with the size requirements in accordance with Section 4-05.G. of this Article "Sign Regulations-Permanent Signs". - c.)
 Signs placed on vending machines, express mailboxes, or service station pumps advertising products sold or services offered from the particular machine, mailbox, or pump are permitted.
 However, no vertical or horizontal projection greater than six (6) inches from the surface of the machine, mailbox, or pump is permitted.
-Any other sign placed on the machine shall be considered as an advertising, business, directional, or information sign, subject to the regulations of the zoning district in which such sign is located. - e.
-A restaurant with a drive-up or drive-through food pickup facility may have either one (1) freestanding or one (1) wall menu sign not to exceed thirty-two (32) square feet in area associated with the order station.
-No freestanding menu sign shall exceed eight (8) feet in height or width or be illuminated in any manner other than from an internal source. - f.
-A financial institution with an outdoor automatic teller or similar facility may have either one (1) freestanding or one (1) wall sign not to exceed sixteen (16) square feet in outline area associated with the facility.
-No freestanding sign for such a facility shall exceed eight (8) feet in height or width or be illuminated in any manner other than from an internal source. - g.
+Any other sign placed on the machine shall be considered as an advertising, business, directional, or information sign, subject to the regulations of the zoning district in which such sign is located. - d.)
+A restaurant with a drive up or drive through food pick up facility may have either one (1) freestanding or one (1) wall menu sign not to exceed 32 square feet in area associated with the a order station.
+No freestanding menu sign shall exceed eight (8) feet in height or width or be illuminated in any manner other than from an internal source. - e.)
+A financial institution with An outdoor automatic teller or similar facility may have either one (1) freestanding or one (1) wall sign not to exceed 16 square feet in outline area associated with the facility.
+No freestanding sign for such a facility shall exceed eight (8) feet in height or width or be illuminated in any manner other than from an internal source. - f.)
 A service station with a canopy may have no more than one (1) sign which may include the name and logo of the business and one (1) sign which may include the words "self-service" and "full service" attached on each of any two (2) sides of the vertical face of the canopy, excluding canopy supports.
 The outline area of each sign shall not exceed ten (10) square feet in outline area.
 Each sign shall be a flat sign permanently affixed to the vertical face of the canopy and shall not project above or below the vertical face of the canopy more than one (1) foot.
 No projection shall be permitted from any other side of the vertical face of the canopy.
 Such signs shall only be illuminated by internal and non-intermittent light sources.
-For service stations located on corner lots, such signs may be
+For service stations located on corner lots, such signs may

-- located on each of any three (3) sides of the vertical face of the canopy, excluding canopy supports. - h.
-In addition to other freestanding or attached wall signs in this Section, an individual lot or project may have a sign displaying time and temperature, and/or stock market activity not to exceed twenty-four (24) square feet in outline area per face.
+- be located on each of any three (3) sides of the vertical face of the canopy, excluding canopy supports. - g.)
+In addition to other freestanding or attached wall signs in this Section, an individual lot or project may have a sign displaying time and temperature, and/or stock market activity not to exceed 24 square feet in outline area per face.
 Such sign may be attached to the same structure of any permitted freestanding business sign, or may be a flat sign permanently affixed to the face of a building.
-When affixed to a building, such sign shall not project above the eave line of the roof. - G. Sign Regulations: Temporary Signs And Attention-Getting Devices.
+When affixed to a building, such sign shall not project above the eave line of the roof.

+G. Sign Regulations - Temporary Signs and Attention-Getting Devices.

 The provisions of this Section shall govern the erection of all temporary signs and attention-getting devices, together with their appurtenances, with respect to size, height, location, and construction.

-General.
+1. General.